vineet-codes/ticketing-app/readme.md

 ### Authentication for microservices

+#### Cookies vs JWT: refresher

+1. Cookies
+   - Are a transport mechanism
+   - Moves any kind of data between browser and server
+   - Automatically managed by the browser
+2. JWT's
+   - Authentication / Authoriztion mechanism
+   - Stores any data we want
+   - We have to manage it manually

 We use asynchronous auth, i.e each service knows how to authenticate a user (using JWT).
 This allows us to remove sync dependency between services and makes our architecture decoupled.
 JWT's timing functionality can be used to implement scenarios such as banning / blocking a user on the platform.

 1. We use `cookie-session` for setting and reading the cookies.
 We set `secure: true` for only seeting in https connections.
 We also set `signed: false` to not sign the cookie, because in our case cookie itself is JWT.
 2. We use `jsonwebtokens` to `sign` and `verify` JWT in this application.

+#### Requirements for authentication mechanism in microservices architecture

+1. Must be able to tell details about the user
+2. Must be able to handle authorization info
+3. Must have a built-in, tamper ressistant way to expire or invalidate itself
+4. Must be easily understood between different languages
+   - Cookie handling accross languages is usually an issue when we encrypt the data in the cookie
+   - Hence, we do not encrypt the data in the cookie, because
+   - JWT are tamper ressistant
+   - One can encrypt the cookie if it's a hard requirement
+5. Must not require a backing data store on the server

+> JWT's meet all the above requirement.
+Our frontent is a SSR react app hence, we use cookies as a transport mechanism for our JWT's.

 #### Secret sharing in kubernetes cluster